 It will need to be screened separately if you are carrying it through airport security.

-Can you bring protein shakes on a plane?
+Can I bring liquid protein shakes on a plane?

 You cannot take an already made-up liquid protein shake through the security checkpoint as this would fall foul of the liquids rule which only allows liquids in a container that is no larger than 3.4 ounces.